 Yes, it's easier said than done — but since we already know that massive stress can make your period late by days or even months, then it certainly makes sense that reducing your stress can keep your period on track.

-"Your hypothalamus regulates the part of brain that is responsible for regulating your period," Ashley Wood, RN, BSN, a registered nurse and contributor to Demystifying Your Health, LLC, tells Bustle.
-"When you’re stressed it affects your hypothalamus and can throw off your hormones."
+"Your hypothalamus regulates the part of brain that is responsible for regulating your period," Ashley Wood, RN, BSN, a registered nurse and contributor to Demystifying Your Health, tells Bustle.
+"When you’re stressed ,it affects your hypothalamus and can throw off your hormones."
 When this happens, your period can be late.

 There are many ways in which you can cut down on your stress.
 For example, yoga and meditation are obvious ways to get stress levels in check.
 Even things like taking hot baths can relax your mind and body enough to speed up your period’s arrival.

 Learning to manage your stress is very important — and not just because it can make your period arrive earlier.
-"Handling your stress is something that everyone needs to do because there are many mental and physical health risks if you don’t," psychiatrist Dr. Vinay Saranga, tells Bustle.
+"Handling your stress is something that everyone needs to do because there are many mental and physical health risks if you don’t," psychiatrist Dr. Vinay Saranga, MD, tells Bustle.
 "Too much stress can lead to burnout and depression, [...] relationship problems, high blood pressure and heart disease, and a potential of self-medicating with drugs and alcohol.”

-Speaking of stress, another great way to decrease it and make your period come is to exercise.
+Speaking of stress, another great way to decrease it and make your period come faster is to exercise.
 The endorphins released during a workout can both relieve stress and lower estrogen levels.
 Both of these things are ideal when trying to induce your period, although it should be noted that you don’t want to lower your estrogen levels too much.

-"Serotonin levels in the brain can fall due to a lack of estrogen, leading to depression," Dr. Kimberly Langdon, medical advisor at Medzino, tells Bustle.
+"Serotonin levels in the brain can fall due to a lack of estrogen, leading to depression," Dr. Kimberly Langdon, MD, medical advisor at Medzino, tells Bustle.
 "Low estrogen levels can also cause vaginal dryness, hot [flashes], and frequent urinary tract infections."

 In fact, if you work out too much, you don’t just run the risk of lowering your estrogen levels too much, but it could lead to amenorrhea, or the absence of a period.
 The reason for this is that your body may interpret all that excessive exercising as stress, making your period run late instead.

-"This results from a hormonal disruption that occurs usually as a consequence of underfueling (not taking in enough or enough quality calories to support one’s daily physical activities)," Dr. Cordelia Carter, orthopedic surgeon and Director of Women’s Sports Medicine at NYU Langone, tells Bustle.
+"This results from a hormonal disruption that occurs usually as a consequence of underfueling (not taking in enough or enough quality calories to support one’s daily physical activities)," Dr. Cordelia Carter, MD, orthopedic surgeon and Director of Women’s Sports Medicine at NYU Langone, tells Bustle.
 "Energy is shunted towards maintaining the most critical biologic processes and normal sex hormone production and regulation may become unsustainable, which manifests as loss of the normal period."
 Again, this is where that whole moderation thing comes into play.